 The home search

 Getting pre-approved, finding a trusted real estate agent, and the examination of long and short term goals are the first steps in the home buying process.
 Therefore, once these things are in place, it’s time to have some fun and search for a home!
 Current market conditions coupled with low inventory and historically low interests rates means multiple buyers are competing for the same home.
-It is not uncommon for buyers to waive inspection or for the buyer to order a pre-inspection.
+As a result of increased competition, it is not uncommon for buyers to waive inspection or for the buyer to order a pre-inspection.
 Knowing as much as possible about a home will make the purchase less risky.
 Here are some helpful tips (not a complete list) on things to look for when viewing a home.

 What to look for in a home